Unlocking CSS Box-shadow

 Box Shadow Generators

 Now that you have understood the property, and seen it in action, it is a good idea to mention that there are also a lot of generators you can use.
-It can often be quite difficult translating the design imagined into the box-shadow property values, so there are tools that can help you.
+It can often be quite difficult to translate the design imagined into the box-shadow property values, so there are tools that can help you.

 You can use CSS matic, CSS3 Gen, Mozilla box-shadow generator.
 All of these help you visually achieve the box shadow effect you want.